abougouffa/abougouffa/README.md

 I work also as a research and development engineer in robotics at ez-Wheel as part of my Ph.D. studies.

 I love Free and Open Source softwares, I :heart: coding in C/C++, Rust and Python.
-Emacs + Evil = 💙
+Emacs+Evil=💙